opengauss-mirror/docs/docs/en/sql_reference/insert.md

 -- Insert multiple records into the table.
 If the records conflict, update the r_reason_id field in the conflict data row to BBBBBBBBCAAAAAAA. openGauss=# INSERT INTO tpcds.reason_t2 VALUES (5, 'BBBBBBBBCAAAAAAA','reason5'),(6, 'AAAAAAAADAAAAAAA', 'reason6') ON DUPLICATE KEY UPDATE r_reason_id = 'BBBBBBBBCAAAAAAA';

+-- Insert multiple records into the table.
+If the records conflict, do nothing. openGauss=# INSERT INTO tpcds.reason_t2 VALUES (5, 'BBBBBBBBCAAAAAAA','reason5'),(6, 'AAAAAAAADAAAAAAA', 'reason6'),(8, 'CCCCCCDAAAAAAA', 'reason7') ON CONFLICT (r_reason_sk) DO NOTHING;

+-- Insert multiple records into the table.
+If the records conflict, do update. openGauss=# INSERT INTO tpcds.reason_t2 VALUES (5, 'BBBBBBBBCAAAAAAA','reason5'),(6, 'AAAAAAAADAAAAAAA', 'reason6'),(9, 'CCCCCCDAAAAAAA', 'reason8') ON CONFLICT (r_reason_sk) DO UPDATE SET r_reason_id='upset';

 -- Delete the tpcds.reason_t2.
 openGauss=# DROP TABLE tpcds.reason_t2;